Fady Joudah

-Fady Joudah is a Palestinian-American poet and physician.
+Fady Joudah (born 1971) is a Palestinian-American poet and physician.
 He is the 2007 winner of the Yale Series of Younger Poets Competition for his collection of poems The Earth in the Attic.

 Life

 Joudah was born in Austin, Texas in 1971 to Palestinian refugee parents, and grew up in Libya and Saudi Arabia.
 He returned to the United States to study to become a doctor, first attending the University of Georgia in Athens, and then the Medical College of Georgia, before completing his medical training at the University of Texas.
 Joudah currently practices as an ER physician in Houston, Texas.
 He has also volunteered abroad with the humanitarian organization Doctors Without Borders.

 Joudah's poetry has been published in a variety of publications, including Poetry, The Iowa Review, Beloit Poetry Journal, The Kenyon Review, Drunken Boat, Prairie Schooner and Crab Orchard Review.

 In 2006, he published The Butterfly's Burden, a collection of recent poems by Palestinian poet Mahmoud Darwish translated from Arabic, which was a finalist for the 2008 PEN Award for Poetry in Translation.

 In 2012, Joudah published Like a Straw Bird It Follows Me, and Other Poems, a collection of poems by Palestinian poet Ghassan Zaqtan translated from Arabic, which won the 2013 International Griffin Poetry Prize.
 In 2017, Joudah translated Zaqtan's The Silence That Remains.
-His most recent book of poetry, Alight was published in 2013.
+His book of poetry Alight was published in 2013.
 His 2021 poetry collection, Tethered to the Stars, was cited by Cleveland Review of Books as a poetry collection that "does not teach us how to answer any question it poses with a stylized rhetoric, a self-important flourish; the poems model a lyrical thinking which prompts the question itself."

+Joudah won the 2024 Jackson Poetry Prize, given to an American writer of “exceptional talent.
+His work entitled [...] was shortlisted for the Forward Prize for Best Collection Shortlist and longlisted for the 2024 National Book Award for Poetry.